 - Whether you received a benefit on the return from the understatement

 Different courts and different states may apply different standards, however, so be sure to consult an experienced tax attorney if you think you may qualify from this type of relief or if the IRS is coming after you for alleged tax obligations.

 And finally, you and your spouse (or former spouse) have NOT committed fraud in any way – for instance, by joining in a scheme to defraud the IRS.
 Fraud will cancel out any right to relief.

 If the IRS is after you for a tax debt that started when you filed a joint return with a spouse, and you don’t know what your spouse or ex-spouse did, we can help.
-Our team of experienced tax attorneys can help you gather the right facts, structure them into a valid case, and present evidence to the IRS to prove your statements.
+The Wilson Ratledge team of experienced tax attorneys can help you gather the right facts, structure them into a valid case, and present evidence to the IRS to prove your statements.

-At Wilson Ratledge, our tax controversy attorneys represent taxpayers in disputes with the IRS and the North Carolina Department of Revenue.
-We regularly handle disputes involving tax liens, audits, and collections, as well as other various aspects of tax controversy and litigation.
-For assistance, contact one of our experienced North Carolina tax attorneys today at 919-787-7711 or via our contact form below.
-We look forward to serving you.
+At Wilson Ratledge, the tax controversy attorneys represent taxpayers in disputes with the IRS and the North Carolina Department of Revenue.
+They regularly handle disputes involving tax liens, audits, and collections, as well as other various aspects of tax controversy and litigation.
+For assistance, contact one of the experienced North Carolina tax attorneys today at 919-787-7711 or via the contact form below.